maximebrmd/maximebrmd/README.md

 # Hello there :sunny:

 I'm Maxime Bourmaud 👨‍💻.
-A Software Engineer based in Reunion Island 🇷🇪 (🇫🇷).
+A Software Engineer based in Europe (France rn) 🇫🇷.
 I love working with a wide variety of programming languages, tools and I enjoy learning new technologies.

 ## Stats :chart_with_upwards_trend: